ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         ``` bash
         Verified OK
         ```

-    !!! info
-        On the secure build server, the `.tbz` manifest file was hashed and then signed by the manifest private key which only exists on the server (inside its secure environment).
-Here, you are using the matching public key you received from the secure build server (using a mutual tls connection) in `step 4` to "undo" this signature to reveal the original hash of the file.
-We then compare this hash to the hash of the file we have using the above `verify` command. `Verification OK` means they are the same, implying that the `.tbz` file we have now was the same one that was signed by the manifest private key inside the safe confines of the secure build server.

     !!! note
         In this case, we are double hashing the `.tbz` file on the signature side which is why we hash the `.tbz` before the verify command here.